Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 mokutil --sb-state
 ```

-This will slightly complicate it for you if enabled.
+If enabled, you will need to follow some extra (but simple) steps.
 Don't disable Secure Boot if it was already enabled to improve your security.

 All you need to do is follow the guide and *hopefully* everything works smoothly!